vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws-airgap.md

 ## <a id=copy-tkg-img> </a> Copy the container images required to deploy Tanzu Kubernetes Grid.

- Copy the container images required to deploy Tanzu Kubernetes Grid on AWS to a private registry in a physically airgapped, offline environment.
+ Copy the container images required to deploy Tanzu Kubernetes Grid on AWS to a private registry in a physically air-gapped, offline environment.
 This procedure uses the scripts `download-images.sh`, `gen-publish-images-totar.sh`, and `gen-publish-images-fromtar.sh` to:

 * Copy the images from the Tanzu Kubernetes Grid public registry and save them locally in tar format on an offline jumpbox.
 * Extract the images from the tar files and copy them to a private registry.